Skip to main content

 Alpaca World:

 It takes 30 minutes to visit Mundo Alpaca at no cost, a worthy visit considering Arequipa is the alpaca capital.
-There is a small guided tour with an English speaking guide who explains the quality, types and process behind alpaca and llama wool.
+There is a small guided tour with an English-speaking guide who explains the quality, types and processes behind alpaca and llama wool.

 Make some new wolly friends by hanging out with the llamas on site.
 Located in Óvalo San Lázaro, from the Plaza de Armas, head straight down Calle Santa Catalina until you see a junction.
 Mundo Alpaca is directly across this junction.